OpenStreetMap

 Anyways….

-Posted by kucai on 1 April 2020 in English (English).
+Posted by kucai on 29 July 2018 in English.

 With the introduction of dual freq chip from Broadcom, and the maturing firmware on Mi 8, the possibility of 30cm accuracy becomes much closer to mappers (hopefully standalone receivers are in development too).
 How are you guys planning to deal with this?
 Do you think there will there be a map alignment wars?
 Will iD incorporate that imagery offset db plugin like in JOSM?
 Do we go nuts with different imagery having different lens zoom ratio on the same zoom layer and having align both to a unified offset?